 Dame Beverley said her review would not be a witch hunt but would look into agencies' practices and highlight any misinterpretations or difficulties.

-Next story in Political: PM backs child poverty advice
+Next story in Politics: PM backs child poverty advice

 Copyright © 2014, Radio New Zealand